Life After The Mortgage is Paid Off: Our Family Financial Freedom Story

 2. Invest More

-With more cash available, we had thousands of more opportunities to invest our money.
+With more cash available, we had thousands more opportunities to invest our money.
 After all, the best way to create the future you want tomorrow is to invest your money today.

 Here are some of the routes we took for our investments: